v-iashin/video_features/README.md

 I would be happy to consider your ideas and PRs.
 Here is a few things I have in mind:

+- [ ] switch from multi-gpu to a single GPU process that check if the output file already exists (allows easy scaling on a multi-node cluster with shared disk storage)
 - [ ] Docker image supporting all models
 - [ ] PyTorch DDP support (for multi-node extraction)
 - [ ] Refactor the code base with OOP in mind – now the code is a bit redundant for each feature